bdewilde/bdewilde.github.io/_posts/2023-01-17-a-better-information-diet-post-twitter.md

 - [Distilled](https://www.distilled.earth): Well-researched, independent, frequently investigative climate journalism that does a good job of debunking lies and exposing opponents of change.
 Weekly-ish.
 - [The Beacon](https://grist.org/subscribe): News summaries focused on positive developments in the climate space, published by _Grist_.
 A much-needed source of hope.
 Daily.
 - [Volts](https://www.volts.wtf): In-depth, fairly wonky exploration of the political and technical path to decarbonization.
-Also (primarily?) a podcast, if that's your thing.
+Also (primarily?) a podcast, if you prefer that format.
 Twice weekly.

 #### data and engineering